DIY Egg Shaped Candles (with Beeswax)

 Filling the Egg Shell Candles

-These beeswax seashell tealights are another interesting way to recycle and use unusual molding ideas.
-They are popular wedding favors.
+Another interesting way to use natural molds and recycle is making beeswax seashell tealights.
+They are very popular wedding favors.
 Also, a good way to put all those seashells you lugged home from the beach to good use.

 For a more traditional holiday idea, you can make beeswax ornaments with clay cookie molds – just like our ancestor did years ago.